lkubb/salt-template-formula-compose/README.rst

 abbr_pysafe [str]
     A short and pythonic version of ``abbr``.
 Example: ``gitea``.
 This will be used in many places, including the formula base dir, the pillar key and the Jinja variable name.

-pkg [str]
-    The name of the package to install.
-Leave empty to skip.
-    If skipped, will still leave the state files since most formulae will install some program, even if it is not packaged.

-needs_repo [bool]
-    Whether the package installation relies on custom repositories (for Linux).
-This will add boilerplate for those in the ``parameters/os_family`` files as well as sls files to install them.

-config [str]
-    Path to the default config file.
-Leave empty to skip.

-service [str]
-    The name of the service [on Linux].
-Leave empty to skip.

-subcomponent [str]
-    The name of a subcomponent, if applicable.
-Leave empty to skip.

-subcomponent_config [str]
-    Path to the default config file of a subcomponent.
-Leave empty to skip.

 git_username [str]
     Your Github/Gitlab/... username that should be used as the author of the formula.